 Padre Island National Seashore

-At 70 miles long, the Padre Island National Seashore is the longest undeveloped barrier island in the world and serves as the perfect year-round escape close to the city.
+At 70 miles long, the Padre Island National Seashore is the longest undeveloped barrier island in the world.
+It also serves as the perfect year-round escape close to the city.
 From fishing and swimming to camping, the sheer size of this island can almost make you feel like you have it all to yourself.
 It is recommended as day-trip or refreshing weekend getaway.

 Eat Something Besides Seafood

 There are no shortage of great restaurants in Corpus Christi, but sometimes eating it every meal is repetitive.
-I know, usually fresh seafood is one of the best parts about visiting a coastal city, but we all have our limits.
+Fresh seafood is one of the best parts about visiting a coastal city, but we all have our limits.
 For anyone craving mouth-watering food that wasn’t swimming in the Gulf this morning, head on over to one of the following eatable establishments:

 B & J’s Pizza The only thing that beats a delicious pizza is a delicious pizza served alongside an ice cold craft beer.
 Thankfully that is what B & J’s Pizza has become known for.
-With a history that dates back four decades, B & J’s has long since been a favorite of both Corpus Christi residents and visitors in town on vacation.
+With a history that dates back four decades, B & J’s has long been a favorite of both residents and visitors.
 They now have two restaurants in town and are ranked high on the top 100 list of best independent pizza restaurants in all of the United States.